FLAMBE: Structural Complexity and Representation Learning of Low Rank MDPs: Planning in the environment

-The argument is broken down into two parts.
+where $\kappa>0$ is a constant we will set towards the end of the proof.
+We do this in two parts.
 We first focus on optimizing a fixed given reward function by collecting experience from the environment, analogously to the sampling approach in~\pref{lem:sampling_planner}.
+For this part, we will assume that~\pref{eq:induction_tv} and~\pref{eq:induction_coverage} hold with $h$ being the current planning horizon.
 In the next subsection we choose the reward functions carefully to establish the guarantees required by \ouralg.
 Since we are considering simplex representations, this second part is very similar to~\pref{alg:simplex_planner}.